 Making fresh pasta really is very simple and you don’t need a pasta making machine, just a good solid surface and a rolling pin will do.
 00 grade flour will be the best flour to use if you’re a novice; I use our Matthews 00 Pasta flour which is milled in the Cotswolds using carefully selected Italian wheats.
 I find that resting the dough for a good 2-3 hours gives the best results and allows for the gluten in the dough to relax enough, losing any elasticity that will make it hard to work with.

 You can use a mixing bowl if you like, I just pour the flour out onto my surface and make a well in the middle.
-Crack the eggs into the well and beat them with a fork, mixing in a little flour from the sides as you go.
+Crack the eggs and the additional yolks into the well and beat them with a fork, mixing in a little flour from the sides as you go.
 Eventually you will end up with a shaggy mess on the board, but don’t worry, keep working it and will all come together in one lump.
-Use an extra egg yolk or a little water if you’re struggling.
+Use an extra egg yolk or a little splash of water if you’re struggling.

 Using the heel of your hand, start kneading the dough – you’ll need to do this for about 5 minutes.
 The dough should become uniform in colour and smooth on the surface.
 That’s it, dough made.
 Now wrap in cling film and leave and room temperature for at least an hour, 2 to 4 hours is preferable.